-- Ethernet - 2000000
+- Ethernet 2000000

-- Fast Ethernet - 200000
+- Fast Ethernet 200000

-- Gigabit Ethernet - 20000
+- Gigabit Ethernet 20000

-• Default Path Cost When selected the default path cost is implemented port choice when a bridge has two ports connected in a loop.
+Default Path Cost When selected the default path cost is implemented.

+- PriorityIndicates priority value of the port.
+The priority value influences the port choice when a bridge has two ports connected in a loop.
 The priority value is between 0 -240.
-The priority value is provided in increments of 16.

-• Priority Indicates priority value of the port.
-The priority value influences the bridge.

-• Designated Bridge Indicates the bridge priority and the MAC Address of the designated

-• Designated Port ID Indicates the selected port's priority and interface.

-• Designated Cost Where indicates the cost of the port participating in the STP topology.

-Ports with a lower cost are less likely to be blocked if STP detects loops.

-• Forward Transitions This indicates the number of times the port has changed from the

-Blocking state to Forwarding state.
+The priority value is provided in increments of 16. - Designated Bridge ID Indicates the bridge priority and the MAC Address of the designated bridge. - Designated Port ID Indicates the selected port's priority and interface. - Designated Cost Where indicates the cost of the port participating in the STP topology.
+Ports with a lower cost are less likely to be blocked if STP detects loops. - Forward Transitions This indicates the number of times the port has changed from the Blocking state to Forwarding state.